raehelen/OrdnanceSurvey.github.io/_pages/About.md

 <details>
 <summary>How can we find OS product repositories?</summary>
 <br>
-By clicking on the [Products](https://raehelen.github.io/test-page/) tab, you will be presented with a list of all of our OS products.
+ By clicking on the <a href="https://raehelen.github.io/test-page/">Products</a> tab, you will be presented with a list of all of our OS products.
 Choosing a product will take you to the product github repository.
 <br>
 <br>
-By clicking on the [Tools](https://raehelen.github.io/test-page/tools/) tab, you will be presented with a list of all tools, resources and useful code to use with our OS products.
+ By clicking on the <a href="https://raehelen.github.io/test-page/tools/">Tools</a> tab, you will be presented with a list of all tools, resources and useful code to use with our OS products.
 Choosing a tool with take you to relevant github repository

 <br>
 All repositories and folders contain README.files with information to further guide you towards the correct product and useage.